 A mere 7% of employees today fully understand their company’s business strategies and what’s expected of them in order to help achieve company goals

 How do we look to our shareholders?
-This touches upon revenue, profitability, and growth metrics.
-Links lower-level objectives to guide investments.
+This touches upon revenue, profitability, and growth metrics and links lower-level objectives to guide investments with real-time financial data.

 How do customers see us?
 It delves into customer satisfaction, loyalty, and retention rates.
 Emphasizes understanding customer needs.